Relintai/pandemonium_engine_docs/tutorials/assets_pipeline/importing_scenes.rst

 textures, they can work in Godot.
 This includes the `Substance suite <https://www.substance3d.com/>`__, `ArmorPaint (open source) <https://armorpaint.org/>`__, and `Material Maker (open source) <https://github.com/RodZill4/material-maker>`__.

-.. note:: For more information on Godot's materials, see :ref:`doc_spatial_material`.
+.. note:: For more information on Godot's materials, see `doc_spatial_material`.

 Exporting considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~